4 content marketing metrics you should be watching carefully — here's how to track them

 View this data visualization on a live dashboard

-This data visualization enables us to quickly toggle between top performing content by page views and conversions, so we can think through a logical linking strategy.
+This visualization lets us quickly toggle between top-performing content by page views and conversions, so we can think through a logical linking strategy.

-It pulls in the following data from Google Analytics dynamically (close to real-time):
+It pulls the following data from Google Analytics dynamically:

 Bar chart